Upflask/Upflask/README.md

 10. That's it.

 How to install on Windows (Not tested but should work in theory):
-1. Install the latest version of Python3 for Windows
+1. Install the latest version of Python3.5 for Windows
 2. (Optional) Install Git
-3. pip or pip3 install flask
+3. pip3.5 install flask Flask-Cache
 4. Configure the "conf.py" file
 5. Create two folders, f/ and file/
-8. python or python3 or python3.5 server.py
+8. python3.5 server.py
 9. That's it.

 ## FAQ